 ASC 740 prescribes an asset and liability approach to accounting for taxes that requires the recognition of deferred tax assets ('DTAs') and deferred tax liabilities ('DTLs') for the expected future tax consequences of events that have been recognized in the financial statements or tax returns.
 In estimating future tax consequences, ASC 740 generally considers all expected future events other than future enactment of changes in the tax law or rates.
-The gross DTLs relate to a trading reserve.
+The gross DTLs relates to the valuation adjustment.

-The difference between the expected statutory federal rate of 21% and the effective income tax rate of 24.87% for the six months ended June 30, 2023 is due to state and local income taxes.
+The difference between the expected statutory federal rate of 21% and the effective income tax rate of 24.04% for the year ended June 30,2024 is due to state and local income taxes.

-As of and for the six months ended June 30, 2023, the Company was not required to establish a liability for uncertain tax positions.
-As of June 30, 2023, the Company has no accrued liabilities for interest or penalties in its statement of financial condition.
+As of and for the year ended June 30,2024, the Company was not required to establish a liability for uncertain tax positions.
+As of June 30,2024, the Company has no accrued liabilities for interest or penalties in its statement of financial condition.
 The Parent's federal tax returns are open to IRS examination beginning with the 2019 tax year.
-Most state & local tax returns are open to examination beginning with tax year 2019 whereas a select few state and local tax returns are open to examination beginning with the 2011 tax year.
+Most state & local tax returns are open to examination beginning with tax year 2020 whereas a select few state and local tax returns are open to examination beginning with the 2011 tax year.